ireneeromero/user_connection/README.md

     - The FastAPI API will be available at `http://API_HOST:API_PORT`

-### TO SET UP DB + API

-5. **Build up the application:**
+### Build up the application

 Open a new terminal and build the docker image

     ```bash
     cd user-gui
     docker build -f Dockerfile.web -t user-connection:1.0.0 .
     ```

 After that, create a `.env` file and fill the environment variables from the provided template.

 You must change your `API_URL` with the IP where the API has been allocated on your machine.

     ```API_URL=http://API_HOST:API_PORT```

 Then, run the docker container as follows:

     ```bash
     docker run -p 3001:3000 --env-file .env -d user-connection:1.0.0